DragoniteSpam/DDDEditorGMS2/README.md

 ## Upcoming stuff

+ - Overhauling the save structure, giving more control over how (and what) gets saved and enabling data files to be swapped around more easily
  - Autotiles (for both 2D tiles and 3D meshes)
- - More map stuff, verticality, camera controls
+ - More map stuff, especially verticality
  - Certain data structures inside the editor are garbage so i'm going to spend a bit of time refactoring
  - Off-grid map editing (both in 2D and in 3D) - although the main grid-based functionality will obviously take priority